linebender/linebender.github.io/content/_index.md

 - [`fearless_simd`][fearless_simd] - Safer and easier SIMD.

-  fearless_simd provides provides safe APIs for everything you need for SIMD: function multiversioning, portable SIMD abstractions, and safe access to platform-specific intrinsics.
+  Fearless SIMD provides provides safe APIs for everything you need for SIMD: function multiversioning, portable SIMD abstractions, and safe access to platform-specific intrinsics.
   It has very little unsafe code under the hood, making fearless_simd easy to audit and adopt.

  - [`color`][color] - Manipulate and represent colors.